Wasting money is undesirable. Wasted time is irreplaceable.

 While many children learn to read regardless of the method by which they are taught, a significant proportion need explicit systematic instruction, primarily in mastering phonics.
 Many programmes which were whole language-based have now been repackaged as ‘scientifically-based’ or ‘including phonics’.
-However, such approaches teach students poor strategies which prevent them from becoming independent readers.
+However, despite cosmetic changes, such approaches still teach students poor strategies which prevent them from becoming independent readers.
 Caveat emptor!

 4 Does the programme provide an assessment that enables individualised instruction?

 In order to minimise time out-of-class, it is important that students have an intervention that focuses on what each particular student needs to learn.
 Time spent learning material that they already know is time wasted.

 5 Does the intervention track progress in every lesson?

 Leaving data collection until the end of the intervention means that many opportunities have been lost for adjustment of the programme in response to student performance.
 There should be a facility for more rapid advancement or for ‘slicing back’ to work on component skills as necessary.
 This requires constant monitoring of progress.

 6 What is the mean rate of progress for each lesson?